-Paying for your solar system upfront makes you the owner of your panels.
+Paying for your solar panel system upfront makes you the owner.
 Owning them gives you some benefits, not the least of which is increased home value.

 If buying isn’t a viable option for you, solar loans and solar leases/PPAs can be beneficial.
 Both offer $0 down, and your monthly payments will most likely be less than your current electric bill.
 Solar loans can be paid off in an average of 7-15 years, while solar leases often come with a 20-25 year term of repayment.

-Solar power is a long-term investment, so think about the cost and savings you will encounter over the next twenty years or so.
-Good things to consider are:
+Installing solar panels in Texas is a long-term investment, so think about the savings you will encounter over the next twenty years or so Good things to consider are:

 Resident Electricity Rates in TX